ThetWin2023/deep-learning-challenge/README.md

   - Increased epochs

 ## Summary
   - Random forrest algorithm is recommended for this classification as it is a better option for non-linear relationships.
-It can also idnetify outliers and it  performs better on large datasets.
+It can also identify outliers and it performs better on larger datasets.